Prof Mark Warner FRS

 Novel solids having the directional order of liquid crystals (LCs).
 Such solids derive from

-- glass: they have high moduli and immobile directors convected with imposed deformations.
+- glasses: they have high moduli and their immobile directors are convected with imposed deformations.

 - Changing the molecular order by heating or illumination gives reversible macroscopic elongations/contractions along the director of ~4% for glasses and ~400% for rubbers.
 Such macro-changes mirror the changes in molecular shapes in response to anisotropy.
-We are exploring uses in actuation, micromechanics and energy recovery, especially light-driven examples.
+We explore uses in actuation, micromechanics and energy recovery, especially when light-driven.
 Order is changed optically when rod-like dye guests bend on absorbing a photon and disrupt the orientational order of their rod hosts.
 Polydomain LC solids are sensitive to light polarisation since it selects out a direction for absorption and thus mechanical response.